StuartFleishman/EzraSinatraApp/README.md

 User.create # returns a new user
-FamilyMember.create # returns a new family member User.Family_members.create # returns a family member asociated with the User
+FamilyMember.create # returns a new family member User.Family_members.create # returns a family member associated with the User
 ```

 ## Contributing